arunrajudhay/RAG-Q-A-chatbot-using-GROQ-API/README.md

 * PyPDF2
 * numpy

-To install all the necessary dependencies, simply run: pip install -r requirements.txt
+To install all the necessary dependencies, simply run :
+pip install -r requirements.txt